peterrz/odin-wi5/README.md

 ------

 The master is to be run on a central server that has IP reachability to all APs in the system.
-The master expects the following configuration parameter to be set in the floodlight configuration file:
+The master expects the following configuration parameters to be set in the floodlight configuration file /odin-master/src/main/resources/floodlightdefault.properties:

+* `net.floodlightcontroller.odin.master.OdinMaster.poolFile`

+For example, add to the floodlightdefault.properties file the next line:

-* `net.floodlightcontroller.odin.master.OdinMaster.poolFile`:
+* `net.floodlightcontroller.odin.master.OdinMaster.poolFile = ~/odin-master/poolfile

 This should point to a pool file, which are essentially slices.
 An example poolfile is as follows: